-Overestimating what you can accomplish today and underestimating what you can achieve in a lifetime – How many to-do'scan you accomplish today?
+- Overestimating what you can accomplish today and underestimating what you can achieve in a lifetime – How many to-do’s can you accomplish today?
 Tomorrow morning, count the ones you did not accomplish.
 Our eyes are always bigger than our stomach – why do we think at any moment we can do more, but over a lifetime we will achieve less?
-Start that New York Time Bestseller, draft that Screenplay, build your company, determine how you will get your message out to millions of people.
-Incremental, directed change today will accumulate exponentially as times goes by.
+Start that New York Time Bestseller, draft that Screenplay, build your company, and determine how you will get your message out to millions of people.
+Incremental, directed change today will accumulate exponentially as time goes by.

-You think your boss or mentor or anyone other than or anyone other than yourself to direct your career – You can outsource a lot of things in your life ut your career isnt one of them.
+- You think your boss or mentor or anyone other than or anyone other than yourself to direct your career – You can outsource a lot of things in your life but your career isn’t one of them.
 Own it.
 Take steps.
 Take chances.
 Make mistakes.
 Repeat. before you know it, we will be reading about you, what you accomplished, and how it improved the world.
 Your career path is yours and yours only, you have your own soul-aligned purpose.
-Many of us have expectations upon us from family members, friends or even mentors.
+Many of us have expectations of us from family members, friends, or even mentors.
 We often allow them to influence the track we are taking in our lives.

 - Not knowing your value – It is amazing that only a few people truly understand what they earn – it’s less astonishing that people do not understand their value in the market.
 Get a handle on your current value by checking the salary range for your role, and make sure you understand what it takes to progress up the pay scale or gain bonuses.